Policy on Overtime Parking Enforcement

 - The City issues parking tickets for overtime parking when vehicles stay in the same location longer than the time permitted.

-- Under the City’s updated policy, a location is defined as a zone that includes a number of metered parking spaces.
+- Under the City’s updated policy, a location is defined as a parking meter zone that includes a number of metered parking spaces that all have the same time limits, minutes per coin, and operating hours.
 A vehicle must be moved out of the zone in which it is parked to avoid an overtime ticket.

 New Overtime Policy – Key Goals